WebKit/Documentation/README.md

 ### Overview

 The documentation uses the [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) theme.
-This documentation has been collected from a variety of sources including [Trac](https://trac.webkit.org),[GitHub Wiki](https://github.com/WebKit/WebKit/wiki), and Source Code markdown files.
+This documentation has been collected from a variety of sources including [Trac](https://trac.webkit.org), [GitHub Wiki](https://github.com/WebKit/WebKit/wiki), and WebKit source code markdown files.